describo/describo.github.io/src/index.md

           },
           {
               title: 'Create your own Vocabulary',
-              text: 'Specify their properties.',
+              text: `For each class define the properties and their expected data inputs.`,
               content: '/images/guide-vocabulary/vocab7.webp'
           },
           {
               title: 'Create your own Vocabulary',
-              text: 'Configure how they should be displayed by Describo.',
+              text: `Configure how your classes should be displayed by Describo by grouping logical inputs together in the way that makes sense for your work.`,
               content: '/images/guide-vocabulary/vocab12.webp'
           },
           {
               title: 'Create your own Vocabulary',
-              text: `And publish your Vocabulary online for others when you're done..`,
+              text: `And finally, publish your Vocabulary online for others when you're done.`,
               content: '/images/articles/creating-a-dataset/dataset11.webp'
           },
       ]"